At Your Lodge in Botswana

 Botswana’s land is primarily dedicated to wildlife and sustaining a small population of people, so environmental impact is low.

-It’s essential to respect the effort gone to to protect the wild areas and to maintain a sustainable tourism infrastructure, and be reminded that waste disposal, water and electricity usage, and sewage systems are likely to be sensitive.
-A good rule when staying in lodges is to conserve water, e.g. short showers, reusing towels and sheets.
+It’s essential to respect the effort gone to protect the wild areas and to maintain a sustainable tourism infrastructure.
+Remember that waste disposal, water, electricity usage, and sewage systems are likely sensitive.
+A good rule when staying in lodges is to conserve water, e.g. short showers, and reusing towels and sheets.

 A great idea when visiting Botswana for safari is to learn a few words or greeting terms in the local language, Setswana.
 To be able to greet your guide, cashier, or driver in their local language is an effortless way to show interest and appreciation for Botswana’s culture and customs.